 - SCARBORO MISSIONS

 Scarboro Missions, a Roman Catholic Mission organization in Toronto, Canada, has extensive resource files on background and education in the areas of Interfaith Dialogue and the Golden Rule.
 (Don't miss Paul Chaffee's article about his visit to Scarboro Missions.)
+They also have an archive of guidelines for interfaith dialogue.
+These principles and guidelines are useful both for those new to the interfaith movement as well for interfaith veterans.
+You can find 19 of these documents, many in succinct form, on their website.

 - TONY BLAIR FAITH FOUNDATION.
 You may have seen the article in Time magazine describing how former British Prime Minister Tony Blair intends to devote the rest of his life to working for peace among religious traditions and in the world.
 On May 30, he announced the creation of “The Tony Blair Faith Foundation" which " aims to promote respect and understanding about the world's major religions and show how faith is a powerful force for good in the modern world.
 Faith is vitally important to hundreds of millions of people.
 It underpins systems of thought and of behaviour.
 It underpins many of the world's great movements for change or reform, including many charities.
 And the values of respect, justice and compassion that our great religions share have never been more relevant or important to bring people together to build a better world."
 You can find more at tonyblairfaithfoundation.org/